-In preparing the parent company only financial statements, transactions in currencies other than the entity's functional currency (foreign currencies) are recognized at the rates of exchange prevailing at the dates of the transactions.
+In preparing the financial statements of each individual group, transactions in currencies other than the entity's functional currency (foreign currencies) are recognized at the rates of exchange prevailing at the dates of the transactions.

-Foreign currency transactions are recorded at the spot exchange rate on the date of the transaction.
-At the end of the reporting period, foreign currency monetary items are reported using the closing rate.
-Exchange differences in the period on monetary items arising from settlement or translation are recognized in profit or loss in the period in which they arise.
+At the end of each reporting period, monetary items denominated in foreign currencies are retranslated at the rates prevailing at that date.
+Exchange differences on monetary items arising from settlement or translation are recognized in profit or loss in the period in which they arise.

-Non-monetary items measured at fair value that are denominated in foreign currencies are retranslated at the rates prevailing at the date when fair value was determined.
-Exchange differences arising from the retranslation of non-monetary items are included in profit or loss for the period except for exchange differences arising from the retranslation of non-monetary items in respect of which gains and losses are recognized directly in other comprehensive income; in which cases, the exchange differences are also recognized directly in other comprehensive income.
+Non-monetary items measured at fair value that are denominated in foreign currencies are retranslated at the rates prevailing at the date when the fair value was determined.
+Exchange differences arising from the retranslation of non-monetary items are included in profit or loss for the period except for exchange differences arising from the retranslation of non-monetary items in respect of which gains and losses are recognized directly in other comprehensive income, in which cases, the exchange differences are also recognized directly in other comprehensive income.

-Non-monetary items that are measured at historical cost in a foreign currency are translated using the exchange rate at the date of the transaction.
+Non-monetary items that are measured at historical cost in a foreign currency are not retranslated.